PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 >>> helium_ions.is_category("ion")
 False

-We may also check each particle in the list individually with by setting the parameter `particlewise` to `True`.
+We may also check each particle in the list individually by setting the parameter `particlewise` to `True`.

 >>> helium_ions.is_category("ion", particlewise=True)